trzy/Supermodel/Docs/README.txt

 3's native (and Supermodel's default) resolution, 496x384.
 Currently, this cannot be overriden.
 Changing video modes at run-time is not yet supported.

-By default, Supermodel limits the frame rate to 60 Hz.
+By default, Supermodel limits the frame rate to 60 frames per second.
 This has no impact on performance except when the frame rate exceeds 60 FPS on fast systems.
-This can be disabled with the '-no-throttle' option.
+Frame rate limiting can be disabled with the '-no-throttle' option.
 Some video drivers may continue to lock to the refresh rate.

 To change the resolution, use the '-res' command line option.
 For full screen mode, use '-fullscreen'.
 For example, to set a full screen 1920x1080 mode,